 Anne: So what brought you out of this denial after four years of not talking about it?

 Lynn: I like to say I got a gift.
 It wasn’t in a pretty package with a matching bow.
 It was a gift to me.
 It was the gift of anger.
 I ended up being a very angry woman.
 I lived with this constant low level irritation and blow up over little stupid things, really on the fringe with my boys, thinking I didn’t like who I was becoming.

 This anger was scaring me.
-I was okay being sad and I was okay being lonely and depressed but the anger terrified me.
-It really was the catalyst that forced my hand and made me realize I needed help, that something had to change inside of me, that I couldn’t live like this.
+I was okay being sad.
+I was okay being lonely and depressed.
+But the anger terrified me.
+It really was the catalyst that forced my hand and made me realize I needed help.
+That something had to change inside of me.
+That I couldn’t live like this.

 Anne: For our listeners, I want to know what brought you out of denial.
 At what point did you realize you needed help?
 Please comment below, we want to hear your story and your experiences just like we are listening to Lynn today.